 Running is a step up and believe it or not a slow jog over a sustained period of time is more beneficial that trying to run some ridiculously fast mile.
-I do a slow five mile run five to six nights a week year round.
+Even walking a brisk five miles has the same affect.
 Then do light weighs for 15 or so minutes 12 to 15 days a month.
 This keeps me below my max BMI (Body Mass Index) with plenty of energy to spare.

 Then at the end of the month I add up all the days I worked out and divide by the number of days in the month (times 100 to get percent) to get the amount of time that I exercised in percent.
 I aim for, and for the most part hit 80% every month year round.
 I add up the months each year for comparisons.
-Last year I averaged 83%.
-That means I worked out approximately 302 days out of 365.
+I have averaged 84% over the last five years.
+That means I work out approximately 306 days a year out of 365 days.
 I hit the distribution I was aiming for under the 80/20 rule.

 BMI Minus 10 Concept – My theory of observation.
 Want to be healthy and look your best?
 Want your cloths to fit like they ought to?
 Calculate your body mass index.
 See what weight equals the number 25 in relation to your height.
 That number is the break even point.
 Above you are considered over weight.
 Below you are in the norm.
 Lose 10 pounds below that weight and you are OPTIMIZED.

 Thoreau’s Diet – Henry Dave Thoreau literally “Lived Simply”.
 He is a model of life on a higher level of thought.
-Spent over two years living on Walden Pond in Concord in the 1800’s taking copious notes on nature and human interaction.
+He spent over two years living on Walden Pond in Concord, Massachusetts in the 1800’s taking copious notes on nature and human interaction.
 His diet was pretty much bread, water, fruits and vegetables.
 He was one of a very few individuals who were in a higher state of mind.
 Suggested reading is “Walden”.
 This book really puts life in perspective.
 More on Historic Concord, Massachusetts check out “The Concord Experience” at Back in Time

 Basic Vitamin Pill – Just about every doctor agrees that a multivitamin is in your best interest.
 We agree.
 Just stay away from the ones that include exotic and or trace elements unless your doctor specifically says so.
 Simple is best.
 The more complex mixes can actually be toxic.

-Flu Shots – The CDC works tirelessly year round to find the most dangerous strains of the flu and turn that information into flu shots targeted at those strains.
+Flu Shots – The CDC works tirelessly year round to find the most dangerous worldwide strains of the flu and turn that information into flu shots targeted at those strains.
 You may still get the flu, BUT the strain you get will be less severe and a very survivable version.
 See the CDC’s Key facts – CDC-FLU

-CDC – Centers for Disease Control – Diet Information – http://www.cdc.gov/nutrition/everyone/basics/index.html
+CDC – Centers for Disease Control – Diet Information – CDC-Nutrition

 Disclaimer – This article is an opinion.
 We are not medical professionals.
 Your doctor’s assessment of your health and well being should take precedence on all health matters.